 8.5C.2 Develop and implement an expanded enforcement program to provide additional protection to Columbia River salmon and steelhead with an emphasis on weak stocks throughout their life cycle.
 The program should include an educational component for the public.
 Fund the needed program, and review accomplishments and scope of the program annually with the Council.

-8.5D Inclusion of Idaho and Indian Tribes in Columbia River Compact
+8.5D Inclusion of Idaho and Indian Tribes in Columbia River Compact they deem their membership appropriate, in the Columbia River Compact.

 States and Congress